 How to audit a class

 Auditing gives a currently enrolled student (or currently admitted student) the privilege of attending class, but not to receive a grade or credit for the course.
-All persons wishing to audit a course must be eligible to enroll in classes for the term in which they audit.
+All persons wishing to audit a course must be enrolled in the desired class(es) for the term in which they audit.
 Courses involving extensive laboratory work are usually not open to auditors.

-To have an audit recorded on their academic record, the student must request that the instructor of the course submit a Permit to Audit to the Office of the University Registrar, firstname.lastname@example.org, 402-472-3635.
+To have an audit recorded on their academic record, the student must request that the instructor of the course submit permission via their UNL work email to the Office of the University Registrar, firstname.lastname@example.org.
+Permit to Audit paper forms are available upon request.